rsmp-nordic/rsmp_sxl_traffic_lights/source/sxl_traffic_light_controller.rst

    Name           Type     Min    Max    Enum                    Comment
    =============  =======  =====  =====  ======================  =========================================================================
-   requestId      string                                         A string that uniquely identifies the request on the controller signalGroupId  string                                         (Optional) ID of a signal group component. inputId        integer  0      255                            (Optional) ID of an input, using the same numbering scheme as M0006 connectionId   integer  0      255                            (Optional) ID of a connection, connecting an ingoing and an outgoing lane approachId     integer  0      16                             (Optional) ID of an intersection approach
+   requestId      string                                         A string that uniquely identifies the request on the controller signalGroupId  string                                         (Optional) ID of a signal group component inputId        integer  0      255                            (Optional) ID of an input, using the same numbering scheme as M0006 connectionId   integer  0      255                            (Optional) ID of a connection, connecting an ingoing and an outgoing lane approachId     integer  0      16                             (Optional) ID of an intersection approach